agrafix/managerslife/README.md

 ## License

 Everything is released under the MIT license, except stated otherwise in a source file.
 Copyright (c) 2011-2016 Alexander Thiemann.
 See LICENSE File.

+Graphics are under the Creative Commons Attribution Share-Alike and No Derivatives license.